If you correctly specify a foreign host with the FTP command,

 Contact the system programmer for assistance.
 See FTPD reply codes in z/OS Communications Server: IP and SNA Codes for additional details about 230-type replies.

-the FTP command, see Establishing and exiting a connection for more
+For the procedure to enter the FTP environment using the FTP command, see Establishing and exiting a connection for more information.